Josh012006/PRODIGY_FS_02/README.md

 <img alt="preview2" src="public/preview2.png" />

 ## About the project
-This is a secure employee management system done using Next.js and MongoDB.
+This is a secure employee management system done using Next.js, Typescript and MongoDB.
 For the style I used TailwindCSS.

 This project helps display my understanding of MVC organization and my ability to use Next.js to build beautiful and fast working web applications.